 Cédric Thiebault has been enologist at Besserat de Bellefon since 1999 and became its chef de cave in 2006.
-An amiable, discrete, and rational man in his 40s, he describes with great calm and clarity his house’s distinctive style and how he recreates it year after year, and how a very precise work in the cellar can make some clichés in champagne making outdated.
+An amiable, discrete, and rational man, he describes with great calm and clarity his house’s distinctive style and how he recreates it year after year, and how a very precise work in the cellar can make some clichés in champagne-making outdated.

 Besserat de Bellefon was acquired in 2006 by Lanson-BCC.
 What does it mean to be part of the second largest group in Champagne?